 Question: The family consists of husband, wife, and three small kids.
 Both wife and husband are owners of business but business of wife is profitable, she receives dividends, and she can prove 512,000 EUR are legal and taxes are paid.
 Business of husband is not profitable or profit is very small (on paper).
 But it is desirable for him to be the main applicant.
 Kids are small and it is not convenient for her to visit Bulgaria twice… Is it possible that she sends money from her personal account to her husband’s personal account and then he acts as the main applicant (investor)?
 Funds will be sent from personal account.

 Answer: For Bulgaria we use the combined assets of the main applicant and spouse.
-So it’s fine to show the EUR 1Mil derived from both.
+Therefore, it is fine to show the EUR 1Mil derived from both.
 A simple sworn statement explaining this by the main applicant that he received from his wife as gift for the purpose of the programs supported by personal bank statement is sufficient.

 Question: I would like to know if the child is not dependent when he is eligible to apply for permanent residence.
 Can you give more info about that?

-Answer: If the child is under 18 years old he can be included into application for PR (after investor as the main applicant gets his PR status, not simultaneously with the investor).
-If the child is over 18 years he cannot apply for PR irrespective of his dependency or not dependency.
+Answer: If the child is under 18 years old, he can be included into application for PR (after investor as the main applicant gets his PR status, not simultaneously with the investor).
+If the child is over 18 years, he cannot apply for PR as a family member of investor irrespective of his dependency or not dependency.

 At the same time when the main applicant (investor) gets Bulgarian citizenship his children can apply for citizenship based on their father’s citizenship.
 It is not important for children’s citizenship application whether they have PR or not, and also not important whether they are dependent or not dependent, married or not married.
 They can be 30 years old and married but still eligible to apply for citizenship based on the fact their father became Bulgarian citizen.